cms-opendata-workshop/workshop2023-post-lesson/README.md

-# Cloud Computing Lesson
+# Cloud Computing Pre-exercice

-This is the cloud computing tutorial for the CMS open data workshop
+This is the cloud computing set up tutorial for the CMS open data workshop

 ## Contributing